wprashed/cartflush-autoclear-cart-for-inactive-users/readme.md

 - Product tag

 This makes it easy to create shorter or longer expiration windows for special items, campaigns, or collections.

-### Per-Product Timeout Override

-Add a CartFlush timeout directly on the WooCommerce product edit screen for products that need a custom timeout without relying on a global rule.

 ### Smart Timeout Logic